 Berlian Arts is located on the top floor of the historic Dana Warp Mill in Westbrook, Maine.
-Overlooking the Presumscot River as it meanders toward the Atlantic Ocean, the studio consists of a gallery space, a jewelry shooting facility, as well as offices for website development and client meetings.
+Overlooking the Presumscot River as it meanders toward the Atlantic Ocean, the studio consists of a gallery space, a jewelry shooting facility, as well as offices for client meetings.
 The Saccarappa waterfall, which once powered the original textile-making machinery, provides the steady sound of flowing water, which is both relaxing and inspiring.
 Our views are spectacular in any season.

 Situated on the western border of Portland, Maine, the studio is an ideal location for clients far and wide.
 We are minutes off Interstate 95, three miles from the Portland Jetport, and an easy drive from Boston.
 A range of hotels, inns and award-winning restaurants draw people internationally making the Portland metro area one of the most visited small cities in the U.S.